 What is considered a dental emergency?

 BROKEN TOOTH: If possible, find the broken fragment and call us as soon as possible.
-Most of the time, the broken piece can be re-attached.
+Most of the time, the broken piece can be re-attached using safe adhesives.

 TOOTHACHE: Rinse with warm salt water.
 Brush and floss the area to remove trapped food/bacteria.
-Call our Las Vegas pediatric dentistry as soon as possible for an evaluation.
-Over-the-counter pain medications can be effective until your child can be seen by one of our dentists.
+Call our Las Vegas children’s dentists as soon as possible for an evaluation.
+Over-the-counter pain medications can be effective until your child can be seen by one of our experienced pediatric dentists on staff.

 Why fix baby teeth?